appsmithorg/appsmith-docs/website/docs/workflows/README.md

 ### Enable Human-in-the-Loop interactions

-Appsmith Workflows allow for human interventions within automated processes, facilitating informed decision-making through the Appsmith app.
-Decision points within workflows empower users to review and take appropriate actions, enhancing the efficiency and effectiveness of workflows.
+Appsmith Workflows allow for human interventions when necessary.
+Developers use the Appsmith app to access workflows and create interfaces for users to interact with and take actions based on decision points.
+This integration between workflows and the Appsmith app enhances the efficiency and effectiveness of workflows.

 ## Explore trigger types

 Appsmith supports different trigger types to configure actions and processes within workflows:

 - **Webhook**- Triggered by external events or HTTP requests, Webhook triggers enable real-time data processing and action execution based on incoming data.
+Use this trigger type to integrate Appsmith workflow with external system or app.
 Learn how to use the Webhook triggers in the [Getting started with workflows](/workflows/tutorials/create-workflow) tutorial.

-- **Integrated Datasource for use in Appsmith Apps**- Seamlessly connect workflows with Appsmith applications using prebuilt integrations.
-This allows for seamless execution of operations within the app and direct management of workflows from the Appsmith interface.
-Delve deeper into integrated datasource triggers using Appsmith app in the [Trigger workflow from Appsmith App](/workflows/how-to-guides/trigger-workflow-from-appsmith-app) guide.
+- **Integrated Datasource for use in Appsmith Apps**- Connect workflows with Appsmith applications using prebuilt workflow queries.
+Use this trigger type to define decision points in workflows, build interface for decision-making and users to take action using Appsmith app, and process user actions when user verifies and takes action on the Appsmith app.
+Delve deeper into integrated datasource using Appsmith app in the [Trigger workflow from Appsmith App](/workflows/how-to-guides/trigger-workflow-from-appsmith-app) guide.

 - **Scheduled Jobs (Cron Jobs)**- Scheduled to run at specific times or intervals, Scheduled Jobs automate tasks using Cron expressions.
 Stay tuned for updates on the availability and usage of Scheduled Jobs within Appsmith. (**Coming Soon**)